 In the above example, the parent can request PWN.
-A written request for PWN would require the school district to explain why a paraprofessional (one-to-one aide) is not needed and is being refused.
-In this situation a school district would likely state that the reason for their refusal to provide adult supervision is based on evaluations by the teacher, testing and because the IEP Team determined it is not necessary.
+A written request for PWN would require the LEA to explain why a paraprofessional (one-to-one aide) is not needed and is being refused.
+In this situation an LEA would likely state that the reason for their refusal to provide adult supervision is based on evaluations by the teacher, testing and because the IEP Team determined it is not necessary.

-Although a parent might request that a paraprofessional (one-to-one aide) be replaced for a variety of reasons, the school district is not required to grant the request.
+Although a parent might request that a paraprofessional (one-to-one aide) be replaced for a variety of reasons, the LEA is not required to grant the request.
 Sometimes difficulties may be resolved by the aide receiving additional training.